Egocentric Human Trajectory Forecasting with a Wearable Camera and Multi-Modal Fusion: Experiment

 \subsubsection{Data Pre-Processing}

-We run ORB-SLAM3~\cite{campos2021orb} to obtain the trajectories of the camera wearer from the recorded egocentric monocular RGB videos.
+As our data was collected in the real world, including both indoor and outdoor environments, it is not feasible to use GPS (considering it is not available in the indoor environment) and also not feasible to use motion capture systems such as Vicon, which are installed in a studio or a laboratory, to obtain the camera wearer's trajectories.
+Using SLAM becomes the option to obtain the camera wearer's trajectories under our data collection setting.
+ORB-SLAM3~\cite{campos2021orb} is one of cutting-edge SLAM algorithms that can precisely output an camera's locations in the 3D world.
+Its average absolute trajectory error is 0.041m tested on the EuRoC dataset~\cite{burri2016euroc}.
+We therefore ran ORB-SLAM3~\cite{campos2021orb} to obtain the ground truth trajectories of the camera wearer from the recorded egocentric monocular RGB videos.
+Note that the raw ground truth trajectories are only measured with reference to the map initialized by the ORB-SLAM3 algorithm.
+Their length is not in the real-world scale, but their shape is the same as in the real world.
 We then used ffmpeg to extract frames from the videos and set the resolution of each frame to $480 \times 270$.
-AlphaPose~\cite{xiu2018poseflow} was then used to detect and track nearby people appearing in each frame.
+AlphaPose~\cite{xiu2018poseflow} was then used to detect and track the nearby people appearing in each frame.
 For each tracked nearby person, we used his/her detected pose in each frame to form his/her trajectory in the 2D pixel space.
 We also used the center of his/her neck and hip keypoints to represent his/her center body point in each frame.
 The center body point and the detected bounding box of a nearby person are used as alternatives to the pose to form his/her trajectory.
 PSPNet~\cite{zhao2017pyramid} was used to segment scene semantics.
 The parsed scene semantics of each frame is represented by a segmentation mask with the same size as the RGB frame.
 After segmentation masks were obtained, we trained an autoencoder to encode each mask into a $k$-dimensional vector.
 Monodepth2~\cite{monodepth2} was used to estimate the depth from the monocular RGB frames.
 Similar to the segmentation mask, we trained a separate autoencoder to encode each depth image into a $k$-dimensional vector.

 The timestamps of the camera wearer's trajectory are aligned with those of video frames, and we reduce the frame rate to 2fps.
-Each trajectory of the camera wearer is 5 seconds long (i.e., 10 time points), each of which records a sequence of camera poses and these poses are expressed in relative to the initial pose of that sequence.
+Each trajectory of the camera wearer is 5 seconds long (i.e., 10 time points), and records a sequence of camera poses expressed in relative to the initial pose of that sequence.